-Fixed income and equity investments classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
+Fixed income investments classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
 Fixed income investments classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
-Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
-MSF does not classify any holdings within Level 3 of the fair value hierarchy.
+Matrix pricing is used to value securities based on the securities'

 (A Component Unit of the State of Montana)

 Notes to Financial Statements

-December 31, 2018
+December 31, 2019